tliang1/Java-Practice/Practice/Intro-To-Java-8th-Ed-Daniel-Y.-Liang/Chapter-10/Chapter10P01/ReadMe.md

 11. Click OK at the bottom right of the window.

 #### Run Program
-1. In the Package Explorer tab, drop down the project folder, the src folder, and the package and click Time.java.
+1. In the Package Explorer tab, drop down the project folder, the src folder, and the package and click TestTime.java.
 2. Run the program.

 #### View Javadoc